Jerick-Molina/SimplyWeather/README.md

 # SimplyWeather
-A Simple Serverless API, that uses Azure Functions to call Into a Api that provides Weather information, then an Azure Function simplifies JSON format for frontend to read easier and less code.
+A Simple Serverless API, that uses Azure Functions to call Into a Api that provides Weather information as JSON, then an Azure Function simplifies JSON format for easier reads and less code in the front-end.